MaximilianHanussek/virtual_cluster/README.md

 For further complex workflows and further explanations on UNICORE we refer to the official documentation which you can find [here](https://www.unicore.eu/documentation/).

+### 6. Start and add new node to existing cluster
+It might happen that the initial cluster resources are not sufficient for the applied workload and more nodes could solve the problem.
+For this case we provide a mechanism that will automatically start a new node (via terraform).
+Add the new node to the already existing BeeOND file system and also make it available as a resource for the  batch system (TORQUE).
+An upcoming feature is that the resources will also be added correctly to UNICORE so the new resource (node) is integrated correctly and working.
+In order to add a new node you only have to go in the root repository directory where you find the script `start_up_new_node`.
+This wrapper script takes care of the further execution tasks.
+The only thing you need to do is to enter the path to your rc file and type in the corresponidng password if you are asked for it.
+<pre>sh start_up_new_node /path/to/rc/file</pre>

+After some minutes you will have a new node added to your existng cluster.

+### 7. Remove a node from the cluster
+For the case you want to free some resources and want to downgarde your current cluster we also provide a removing procedure.
+Please change into the root directory of the repository and run the following script
+<pre></pre>